Stop the Payment Card!

 2. At the voucher exchange, they receive the voucher value in cash

-The exchange actions are not illegal but a response to a presumably unconstitutional policy, as the basic rights of those affected are violated and the cash limit of €50 endangers the human dignity minimum.
-(Read more at: Stage victory in interim relief proceedings against restrictive payment card: PRO ASYL and GFF support the suing family | PRO ASYL)
+The exchange actions are not illegal, but a response to a presumably unconstitutional policy, as fundamental rights of those affected are violated and the cash limit of €50 endangers the minimum income for a dignified existence.
+(Read more at: Initial Success in the Urgent Proceedings Against the Restrictive Payment Card: PRO ASYL and GFF Support the Complainant Family | PRO ASYL)

 How can you support?

-Feel free to contact us and/or attend our meetings if you...
+Please contact us and/or attend our meetings if you...

 For a world of solidarity!

-What do transregional structures look like?
+What do the supra-regional structures look like?

 Further Information